henrik42/deeto/README.md

 their types.
 The _handler_ then implements the stateful get-and-set-semantics.

+__Note:__ Deeto supports interface-definitions with only a getter or setter for a property even if those have limited usability.

 [1] I don't want to argue about what DTOs exactly are, what to use them for and why you shouldn't and how they are different from value objects.
 Deeto is for those who do use DTOs for one reason or